Isfand/rcb/rcb/docs/DESIGN.md

 "filetype" is a type of file which the filesystem supports.\
 "depth" is the directory depth from root.\
 "user" is the one who ran the delete command on the file.\
-"execution" is the relative execution order which the files where deleted in.
+"batch" is the relative batch order which the files where deleted in.

 ### **file/**
 Contains deleted files that can be restored.
 The name is modified from end of the first filename found if needed to prevent overwriting existing ones.
 This is due to the existence of multi-part extensions.